Sulaymaniyah Museum: Post-2003

-After the US-led invasion of Iraq and subsequent looting of the National Museum in Baghdad, The Sulaymaniyah Museum helped to recover and return stolen artifacts through the controversial practice of buying looted artifacts.
+After the US-led invasion of Iraq and subsequent looting of the National Museum in Baghdad, the Sulaymaniyah Museum helped to recover and return stolen artifacts through the controversial practice of buying looted artifacts.

 UNESCO

-Since 2011 CE, the museum has been collaborating with the UNESCO to develop and renovate the museum and expand its building.
+Since 2011, the museum has been collaborating with the UNESCO to develop and renovate the museum and expand its building.

+Tablets in 3D

+A small selection of tablets were acquired with a high-resolution 3D-scanner following the example of the Frau Professor Hilprecht Collection of Babylonian Antiquities.
+High contrast renderings were created with the GigaMesh Software Framework.
+The images and 3D-models are freely available within the Dataverse of the Heidelberg University.